Should I Neuter My Boxer Dog?

 In fact, it’s estimated that around 70% of male dogs will display some sort of aggressive behavior towards humans or other dogs if they haven’t been castrated.

-The good news is that boxers calm down after being spayed or neutered.
-They still love to play but they have less energy and aren’t as rambunctious as they were before.
+They still love to play but they have slightly less energy and aren’t as rambunctious as they were before.

 While it does seem cruel, there are actually a number of benefits when you neuter your boxer, most health-related.